 Recent reports have concerned a specific malfunction with the Prius.
 That potential defect deals with the cruise control function.
 When drivers hit the 'Resume' button on the cruise control to return to the speed at which the car was previously set, the Prius has shown a tendency to accelerate well beyond the original speed setting.
 This has led to several drivers having to take emergency action in order to avoid potentially catastrophic consequences.

 Some reports have included the need to slam on the brakes at high speeds and to run the vehicle off the road while forcing the vehicle into neutral in an attempt to bring the car to a stop.

 Clearly, Toyota is a company that's fallen on hard times in recent weeks and months with more than one record-breaking recall.
 As of now, the company is denying that there is a problem with the cruise control function within the Prius, but as reports continue to grow in number, the scrutiny will only intensify.

 One automobile safety watchdog group has stated that it has received at least 10 reports of serious problems with the Prius cruise control, and others are beginning to take notice.

-If you or someone you love has been harmed or is at risk because of a defective Toyota Prius cruise control function, you need to contact the Toyota recall lawyers at Phillips Law Group immediately to schedule a free initial consultation.
+If you or someone you love has been harmed or is at risk because of a defective Toyota Prius cruise control function, you need to contact a personal injury lawyer that is based in Phoenix, AZ at Phillips Law Group immediately to schedule a free initial consultation.